system76/docs/content/upgrade-pop.md

 ---
 title: Upgrade Pop!_OS
 description: >
-  Get the newest version of Pop!_OS on your computer!
-Check out our upgrade directions.
+  Upgrade to the newest version of Pop!_OS on your computer!
 keywords:
   - Pop!_OS 17.10
   - Pop!_OS 18.04